Brian Brobbey nets brace for Ajax in stalemate against PEC Zwolle

 Dutch forward of Ghanaian descent, Brian Brobbey was on the scoresheet twice on Sunday afternoon when Ajax drew 2-2 with PEC Zwolle in the Dutch Eredivisie.

-The attacker started for his team in the home match and put in an impressive shift to help the team secure a point.
+The in-form attacker started for his team in the home match today and put in an impressive shift to help his team secure a point.

-In the game, Brian Brobbey scored his first goal for Ajax in the 35th minute after a very good team play.
+In the game today, Brian Brobbey scored his first goal for Ajax in the 35th minute after a very good team play.

 Three minutes after the break, Brian Brobbey had another good chance and made no mistake but scored to double the lead for the hosts as he grabbed his brace.